craigbarnes/dte/docs/dterc.md

 timeout can cause escape sequences of for example arrow keys to be split and treated as multiple key presses.

-### **filesize-limit** [250]
+### **filesize-limit** [250MiB]

-Refuse to open any file with a size larger than this value (in mebibytes).
-Useful to prevent accidentally opening very large files, which can take a long time on some systems.
+Refuse to open any file with a size larger than this value, unless set to `0` (unlimited).
+The value must be an integer and may be followed by a suffix of `KiB`, `MiB`, `GiB`, etc.

+This can be useful to prevent accidentally opening large files, which may take a long time on some systems.

 ### **lock-files** [true]